 Institute

-The Institute for Functional Matter and Quantum Technologies (FMQ) is home to five research groups that explore quantum effects in various environments with theoretical and experimental tools.
+The Institute for Functional Matter and Quantum Technologies (FMQ) is home to seven research groups that explore quantum effects in various environments with theoretical and experimental tools.
 Research and teaching at FMQ is interdisciplinary and addresses timely topics of modern science.
-Young academics from approximately 10 countries around the world work together to create the knowledge base for future quantum technologies.
+Young academics from more than 10 countries around the world work together to create the knowledge base for future quantum technologies.

 The Daghofer group is led by Prof. Maria Daghofer, chair of the Institute for Theory of Condensed Matter, focuses on spin-orbit dynamics, topological materials, emergent phenomena in magnetism, and unconventional superconductivity.